X-Carve or Shapeoko?

 Winner: Shapeoko 4

-Both the machines can cut through the usual suspects, hardwood, softwood, MDF, plastic, PCB and other non-metals.
+Both machines can cut through the usual suspects, hardwood, softwood, MDF, plastic, PCB, and other non-metals.

 But this is expected with desktop routers in this category.